Guides

 Consistent Feature Detection

 PalmVision's computer vision detects palm features with 99.2% consistency.
 The same palm, scanned repeatedly, produces essentially the same feature map every time.
-This eliminates reader-to-reader variation and gives you a reliable baseline.
+This removes reader-to-reader variation and gives you a reliable baseline.

 More Data Points